 After sucking on the candy for a long enough time, the candy softened as its milky gooeyness filled my mouth.
 I was now tasting it well beyond my tongue.
 I focused hard on finding hints of honey, almonds, mangoes, and fresh-cut grass.
 And yes I found them.
 I explored these flavors in the back of my mouth, in the front of my mouth, around my lips.
 Yet the honey and almonds seemed rancid.
 And the mango rotten and the grass already decomposing.

 It took a shot of Bourbon to get the taste out of my mouth.
 But I am really glad I at least tried it to completion.

 The Bitten Path uses a scoring system that I will use here:

 Fear Factor – 5 / Taste Test – 1

 The Bitten Path reviewed durian fruit as one of its original post: Durian Fruit giving it a Fear Factor of 5 and a Taste Test of ZERO.
 He also reviewed Durian cookies, Durian chocolate, and Durian Pizza.
 Mixed results.

 This above content was previously published on The Bitten Path.
 It has been slightly modified for this blog.

 The Worst Thing I Ever Ate

 Since I titled this post to be: The Second Worst Thing I Ever Ate, it begs the question, what was the worst thing I ever ate.

 That answer is easy: A soup that had jellyfish in it at some Asian Restaurant in Berkeley, California.
-It was so horrible, I asked the waitress what it was, as I tried to refrain from vomiting at the table.
+It was so horrible, I asked the waitress what it was.
 She said Jellyfish.
 It was the taste (and texture) that nightmares are made of.
 Should have just vomited – wouldn’t have tasted any worse.